 Have you found dead roaches in your place of business?
 This could be a sign of a big problem.
 One study found that for every roach you see inside, there could be 1000 more lurking behind the walls.
 A roach infestation in your place of business can create an unseemly workplace, drive away customers, and can even cause health problems.
-If you find more than a couple of dead roaches within a few days, you have a serious problem and should immediately take some corrective steps and call a Phoenix Pest Control company.
+If you find multiple dead roaches within a few days, you have a serious problem and should immediately contact a cockroach exterminator.

 There are several things you can to eradicate roaches that are already living in your building.
 Setting glue or liquid traps throughout the building can not only kill off a few roaches, but it can give you an idea of how bad the problem is.
 The more roaches the traps are killing, the worse your problem is.

 One effective natural trap is setting out containers with water and baking soda and placing a piece of bread in the middle.
 Vinegar and boric acid solutions can also be used in lieu of baking soda.
 Roaches will be attracted to the bread and then die in the solution.
 Sprinkling diatomaceous earth in areas that roaches like to hide can also be effective.
 Diatomaceous earth is a substance that is safe for humans and pets, but dangerous for roaches.
 You can also use catnip as a repellent (although this won’t kill any existing roaches.)
 These steps can be helpful, however, these steps are unlikely to remedy serious infestations on their own.

 Preventative Measures For Cockroaches

 Most importantly, you should take preventative measures so that your roach problem doesn’t become worse.
 Cleanliness is especially important.
 Roaches love to eat bits of our food, so keeping a clean kitchen and cleaning food waste is imperative.
 Try to keep trash can lids closed so roaches can’t smell anything tempting inside.